dataunion/dataunion.github.io/about.md

 ---
 layout: default
+title: "Data Critiques - An Introduction"
+date: 2019-02-08
 ---

 # Data Critiques - An Introduction
 *__February 8th, 2019__*

 These folders contain notes and documents developed by an informal group of collaborators, around the topic of “Data Custody and Access”.
 We are exploring ways to have a global impact on the collection, custody, analysis, value extraction and value sharing, of personal and societal data.

-*
-  Andrew Hoppin - Chair, Global Integrity
+* Andrew Hoppin - Chair, Global Integrity
-  Anouk Ruhaak - Journalist & Engineer, Newspeak House Jessy-Kate Schingler - Engineer & Placemaker, Embassy Network Jonnie Penn - Historian, Cambridge
+* Anouk Ruhaak - Journalist & Engineer, Newspeak House
+* Jessy-Kate Schingler - Engineer & Placemaker, Embassy Network
+* Jonnie Penn - Historian, Cambridge
-  Joshua McKenty - Generalist & Canadian
+* Joshua McKenty - Generalist & Canadian
-  Tony Lai - Lawyer, Stanford
+* Tony Lai - Lawyer, Stanford
-  Zoe Schlag - Impact Investor, Techstars
+* Zoe Schlag - Impact Investor, Techstars
-*

 As a guiding principle, we strive to avoid a “paternalistic” approach.
 We look for opportunities to join existing efforts, and to collaborate across institutions.